Breitenbush Hot Springs. Credit: Wonderlane via Flickr CC

 The pools here are clothing-optional, and many people choose to soak in the nude.
 If you prefer a bathing suit, by all means, suit up.
 Breitenbush has a respectful atmosphere: This is not a flirty pick-up joint.
 It’s also an alcohol-free zone, and family-friendly, though it’s worth noting that adults must accompany children ages 12 and younger at all times.

-Location: In the Oregon Cascades, about 60 miles east of Salem, Ore.
+Location: In the Oregon Cascades, about 60 miles east of Salem

 Info and reservations: online or by calling 503-854-3320.

-Editor's note: This article was originally published in 2014 and updated for 2019.
+Editor's note: This article was originally published a few years ago and updated most recently in 2020.